nusCS2113-AY1920S1/website/admin/project-w06-mid-v11.md

 * **README** page: Update it to match your project.

-  * Add a UI mockup of your intended final product.
+  * Add a UI mock-up of your intended final product.
     Note that the ==image of the UI should be `docs/images/Ui.png`== so that it can be downloaded by our scripts.
-Limit the file to contain one screenshot/mockup only and ensure the new image is roughly the same `height x width` proportions as the original one. %%Reason: when we compile these images from all teams into one page ([example](https://nuscs2113-ay1819s2.github.io/website/admin/projectList.html)), yours should not look out of place.%%
+Limit the file to contain one screenshot/mock-up only and ensure the new image is roughly `1280px X 1024px` in size. %%Reason: when we compile these images from all teams into one page ([example](https://nuscs2113-ay1819s2.github.io/website/admin/projectList.html)), yours should not look out of place.%%

   * The original `README` file (which doubles as the landing page of your project website) is written to read like a setup instructions page.
 You should ==restructure this page to look like the home page of a real product== (not a school project) targeting real users. %%&nbsp;e.g. remove the section on feedback and reference to duke issue tracker%%